Heavy Material – What are they?

 - Due to the limited disposal options and higher disposal fees available for these types of loads an additional charge may apply from some locations.

-- Important Guideline – Please note that the guidelines are calculated to account for air space within the bin along with the waste.
+- The guidelines are calculated to account for air space within the bin along with the waste.
 These limits do not allow for hand loading and stacking of bricks, pavers concrete etc. as this would increase the weight in the bin.

 In addition to this please note!